 As well as experiencing the above symptoms, and those like them, the sufferer may become withdrawn, de-socialised, avoid people and cease to fully function.
 The effects tend to feedback and worsened – as the effects of social isolation worsen the way the person feels, so their behaviour might become less function, just as one example.
 Relationships tend to be particularly difficult with rejection and trust issues likely and the people around the sufferer also becoming severely effected by the condition.

-Sound practitioners also use fully conscious counselling debriefing, situational analysis, biofeedback based methods where the person is taught to control physical and mental responses and mindfulness.
+Some practitioners (including Stuart) also use fully , situational analysis, narrative therapy, intepersonal therapy biofeedback based methods where the person is taught to control physical and mental responses and mindfulness.

 Because of the varied nature, causes and presentations of PTSD it is important for the practitioner to be multi-skilled and not just have one way of doing it, since individual clients are varied.